Time to prime those brains and flex those fingers: World Maths Day is back!

-Here’s what you need to know about the world’s largest and most loved mathematical celebration.
+Here’s what you need to know about the world’s largest online mathematics competition and most loved mathematical celebration.

 What is World Maths Day?

 World Maths Day is an international celebration of mathematics coordinated by 3P Learning (the makers of Mathletics).
 On this day, millions of students across the world compete in Live Mathletics challenges to determine a global winner, while also participating in fun activities that highlight the wonder of numbers.
 It’s free, all-inclusive, and open to schools as well as students learning from home.

 When is World Maths Day?

 Wednesday, March 23 2022 is the date of this year’s World Maths Day.
 It runs for 48 hours to cover all global time zones.

 How can my child/student take part in World Maths Day?